 Mr. Mario E. Tapia is the founder of the Latino Center on Aging.
-Mr. Tapia has worked for over forty years in various aspects regarding the planning and delivery of services to older Americans at the federal, state and local levels.
+Mr. Tapia has worked for over forty years in various aspects of planning and delivering services to older Americans at the federal, state, and local levels.

-Mr. Tapia has lectured at numerous colleges, universities and national conventions throughout the United States, as well as abroad.
-His expertise has been sought by the New York State Office for the Aging and the New Jersey Division on Aging, who both nominated him as a member of their respective state committees preparing for the 1981, the 1995 and the 2005 White House Conference on Aging.
+Mr. Tapia has lectured at numerous colleges, universities, and national conventions throughout the United States and abroad.
+His expertise has been sought by the New York State Office for the Aging and the New Jersey Division on Aging, who nominated him as a member of their respective state committees preparing for the 1981, the 1995, and the 2005 White House Conference on Aging.

 Mr. Tapia is or has been an active member of the following organizations or groups: